SUNY Student Leadership

 The design team is compromised of faculty and staff experts across the system who meet monthly to assist in curriculum and program creation of the academy.
 We thank them for their dedication in working toward creating a successful and high-impact experience for the 2020 Student Leadership Academy cohort.

-Joyce Akinmola, SUNY SAIL Graduate Student, SUNY System Administration
+Joyce Akinmola, SUNY SAIL Graduate Assistant, SUNY System Administration

 Meylin Andares, Director of Enrollment Management and Student Success, SUNY System Administration